postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-teams.md

     url: "/docs/sending-requests/intro-to-collections/"
 ---

-Microsoft Teams is a chat-based workspace that is available for all Microsoft Office 365 users.
-This integration allows you to get updates about what is happening in your team directly in Microsoft Teams.
+Microsoft Teams is a chat-based workspace available to all Microsoft Office 365 users.
+This integration enables you to get updates about your team directly in Microsoft Teams.

 To configure a Microsoft Teams integration, you will need to first create a Microsoft Teams webhook URL.

 ## Create a Microsoft Teams webhook URL

-> Note that certain permissions are required by Microsoft Teams in order to [add a connector to a channel](https://docs.microsoft.com/en-us/microsoftteams/office-365-custom-connectors).
+> Note that Microsoft Teams requires certain permissions to [add a connector to a channel](https://docs.microsoft.com/en-us/microsoftteams/office-365-custom-connectors).

 Sign in to your Microsoft Teams account.
 Create a new channel, or go to an already existing channel, where you want to set up this integration.